WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

 - Start the Capistrano deployment (on production).
 Enter the app's directory, then:
   - $ `cap production deploy`
   - This is expected to fail because configuration files are not yet in place — in particular, application.yml, database.yml, secrets.yml, and newrelic.yml
-   - If it fails but you do't get a message about one of those files, try it again.
+   - If it fails but you don't get a message about one of those files, try it again.

 ON THE SERVER